rbatorsky/intro-to-galaxy-ngs-sarscov2/README.md

 ## Description
 This course is an introduction to NGS data using Galaxy on [Tufts University's Galaxy server](https://galaxy.cluster.tufts.edu).
-For support with this workshop or Galaxy, see our [Galaxy documentation](https://it.tufts.edu/research-technology/bioinformatics/tufts-galaxy) or email TTS Research Technology [tts-research@tufts.edu](mailto:tts-research@tufts.edu)
+For support with this workshop or Tufts Galaxy, see our [Galaxy documentation](https://it.tufts.edu/research-technology/bioinformatics/tufts-galaxy) or email TTS Research Technology [tts-research@tufts.edu](mailto:tts-research@tufts.edu)

 ## Goals